ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 To animate local movements authentically, we employ motion matching techniques.
 For an in-depth look, visit [MotionMatching GitHub](https://github.com/JLPM22/MotionMatching).

-> **Note**: Special attention has been given to the design of head, neck, and eye movements to ensure they are responsive to collision avoidance scenarios.
+> **Note**: Head, neck, and eye movements operate on a separate algorithm distinct from motion matching.

 ### Animation Correction